ikad95/NIT_Dgp_Notice_sync_backend/README.md

 # NIT_Dgp_Notice_sync_backend
-Python code to download(multithreaded) and sync all pdfs in the NIT Durgapur website's Notice Board
+Python code to download(multithreaded) and sync all pdfs from NIT Dgp's student notice board